Updated 17 June 2020

-Ordering the upgraded alloys is very expensive, £4,500 to go from 19" to 21" on a Model S!
-They look good and some believe the handling is better.
+Ordering the upgraded alloy wheels is very expensive, as an example $/£/€4000+ to go from 19' to 21' on a Model S. They look good and some believe the handling is better.
 We think it's just firmer and give the impression of better as the tyres are the same width (note, the rear tyre width varies from time to time).
 The downside is the bigger diameter wheels are more prone to accident damage, they wear the tyres more quickly and that firmer ride that some feel make it handle better, is also a downside as some feel the car is uncomfortable.
 But as we say, they do look good and can make the car have much more presence.
 Tesla alloy wheels are now readily available on eBay as Tesla awarded many owners with them as referral prizes and owners either switched to the referral wheels and sold their old wheels or just sold the Tesla referral wheels directly as brand new wheels.

 The standard is ok, the upgraded is better.
 The upgrade is not as good as it was in 2016 so corners have been cut.
 It became part of the Premium pack in summer 2017.
-When buying a used MS Tesla you can also look in the boot and of the righthand side is filled in then it has a sub woofer, if there is a hollow like on the left hand side then it does not have the premium hifi.
+When buying a used MS Tesla you can also look in the boot and of the right hand side is filled in then it has a sub woofer, if there is a hollow like on the left hand side then it does not have the premium hifi.

 When buying check out the following things.
 Obviously if under Tesla warranty most things will be fixed and all you're really concerned about it the paperwork and accident damage:

-All Teslas except a very small number of MS60s from 2014 had super charging enabled.
-This was unlimited for the life of the car until March 2017 where it became limited to a set amount per year, after which you would pay.
+All Tesla's except a very small number of MS60s from 2014 had super charging enabled.
+This was unlimited for the life of the car until the end of March 2017 where it became limited to a set amount per year, after which you would pay.
 Owners from April 2017 could use a referral code to get unlimited charging for their own purposes although this is not transferable to the next owner and the limit will be applied.
 Many used car garages fail to recognise this or advertise accordingly.